smaranz/interview/README.md

 # Honest Hire

-AI-powered interview platform with practice sessions, integrity monitoring, and Google Meet integration.
+AI-powered interview practice platform for job seekers.
+Practice with AI, get personalized feedback, and improve your interview skills.

 ## Features

-- **AI Practice Sessions**: Practice with an AI interviewer that adapts to your responses
+- **AI Practice Sessions**: Practice with Alex, our AI interviewer that adapts to your responses and asks questions based on your job application
-- **Integrity Monitoring**: Real-time cheat detection monitors eye contact, audio levels, and tab focus
+- **Personalized Feedback**: Get detailed feedback after each practice session including scores, strengths, areas for improvement, and study recommendations
-- **Google Meet Integration**: Seamlessly schedule and conduct live interviews with automatic Meet link generation
+- **Job-Specific Questions**: Paste any job posting link and the AI will ask relevant questions tailored to that specific role
-- **Interview Management**: Create, schedule, and track all your interviews in one place
+- **Credit-Based System**: Flexible pricing with monthly plans or pay-per-interview credits

 ## Tech Stack